schuchert/wikispaces/pages/ruby/ruby.tutorials.tdd.UsingTddToDevelopABasicAlgorithm.md

 <"1 3 + 2 *">.
 {% endhighlight %}

-## Detour: Refactoring Before Moving Forward
+### Detour: Refactoring Before Moving Forward
 Rather than always writing a non-nil operator, your code needs to check something.
 However, there are cases where your code can just write and some where it must hold onto two operators before writing any.
 To support both cases, you'll want to change from storing a single operator to storing more than one.
 This requires a refactoring and you should do this while tests are passing.

 Often, you'll look at a solution, realize that its design is at the end of its life-cycle and it needs significant retooling.
 How do you know you have changed the design without breaking any assumptions?
 You keep the tests passing!
 So you'll get the current failing test out of the way for right now:
 * Rename the test to _test_two_operators_lower_precedence_first and verify that all your tests pass (by renaming this, it is not longer treated as a test)

 * Next, you need to create an array to hold the operators.
-This is a refactoring so you are going to //**add**// code first and then update it.
+This is a refactoring so you are going to **add** code first and then update it.
 My colleague Bob K calls this "Parallel Development".

 * Update the convert method to initialize an array @operators:
 {% highlight ruby %}